iCliniq Logo

 The everyday use of bisexuality can mean attraction to both males and females, or either males or females.
 The term may also refer to individuals who identify with specific social groups based on their sexuality, for example, a lesbian identifying as bi.

 Sexual orientation and gender identity are two different things.
-Sexual orientation refers to who you are attracted to, while gender identity describes how you feel about yourself in terms of your gender.
+Sexual orientation refers to who one is attracted to, while gender identity describes how one feels about oneself in terms of gender.
 Bisexuality is often seen as a spectrum, with people who are attracted to both genders falling somewhere in the middle.

 • A person may be sexually attracted to both males and females and identify as male - or vice versa.